What to see and Do

 the beautiful Falls of Shin in Sutherland or take one of the many

-trails round the Rogie Falls on the road to Ullapool, where you can
+trails round the Rogie Falls where you can

-Nearer to home the Corrieshalloch Gorge is a breathtaking mile-long gorge and is one of the finest examples in Britain of a box canyon, its 61 m (200 ft) deep.
+with its breathtaking mile-long gorge & is one of the finest examples in Britain of a box canyon, its 61 m (200 ft) deep.
 The river plunges 46 m (150 ft) over the Falls of Measach.

 On the road to

-board one of the "Summer Queens" cruises or take an exhilarating powerboat trip with "Seascape Expeditions" and spot the infamous bottlenosed dolphins and varieties of seals.
+board one of the "Summer Queen" cruises or take an exhilarating powerboat trip with "Seascape Expeditions" and spot the infamous bottlenosed dolphins and

 We are just